great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/checkpoints/manage_checkpoints.md

 ## Edit a Checkpoint configuration

-1. In Jupyter Notebook, run the following code to import the `great_expectations` module and the existing Data Context:
+1. Run the following code to import the `great_expectations` module and the existing Data Context:

-    ```python title="Jupyter Notebook"
+    ```python title="Python"
     import great_expectations as gx
     context = gx.get_context()
     ```